dofaqq/rsschool-cv/CV.md

 ## Summary

 I am a full-stack web developer with 1 year of experience in building web applications.
 I have basic knowledge in computer science and I am passionate about coding.
 I am good in JavaScript and Python.

+## Work Experience

+### Full-Stack Web Developer

+#### Freelance

+##### June 2022 - Present

+- Developed and maintained web applications using React, Node.js, and PostgreSQL.
+- Collaborated with the design team to create user-friendly interfaces.